 Facilities Performance Standards

-The City Council, on Sept.
-16, 1986, (as amended on April 22, 1997), created the following performance standards through adoption of the Citywide Facilities and Improvements Plan.
+The City Council created the following performance standards through adoption of the Citywide Facilities and Improvements Plan (created on Sept.
+16, 1986, and amended on April 22, 1997).
 These standards are real standards, not simply goals or aspirations.
 Development cannot proceed unless the standards are met.